 Ugur Ipek, founder of the Ugur Ipek Design agency, predicts a visually interesting cabin with an asymmetric LOPA of slightly differently styled seats, a layout that is flexible enough to offer reconfiguration options for passengers who want to make the experience their own.

-This sense of personalization is also predicted by John Tighe, design director at JPA Design, who wants to combine technologies to make an ultra ‘smart’ product that enables an airline to offer a space tailored to suit customers’ needs for that specific journey.
+This sense of personalisation is also predicted by Elliott Koehler, creative director at JPA Design, who wants to combine technologies to make an ultra ‘smart’ product that enables an airline to offer a space tailored to suit customers’ needs for that specific journey.

-“This is necessary as the limitations in size and weight will preclude the usual multifunctional bed, lounge and office that a first class suite provides.
-Rather than offering everyone a compromised choice to cover all eventualities, the airline can offer a far higher-quality tailored space and service to suit the passenger’s needs,” Tighe explains.
+“This is necessary as the limitations in size and weight will preclude the usual multifunctional bed, lounge and office that a first-class suite provides.
+Rather than offering everyone a compromised choice to cover all eventualities, the airline can offer a far higher-quality tailored space and service to suit the passenger’s needs,” Koehler explains.

-For an airline view we spoke to Cristian Sutter, a cabin design specialist with experience at Thomson Airways, British Airways and Jet Aviation Basel, who predicts seating with a footprint comparable to today’s premium economy, but with a little enhancement through the use of ergonomics with flexible and adaptable geometry, built-in cooling and heating systems, a massage function, and headrest-mounted noise-cancelling systems.
+For an airline view we spoke to Cristian Sutter, a cabin design specialist with experience at Thomson Airways, British Airways and Jet Aviation Basel (and now CEO of Avensis Aviation), who predicts seating with a footprint comparable to today’s premium economy, but with a little enhancement through the use of ergonomics with flexible and adaptable geometry, built-in cooling and heating systems, a massage function, and headrest-mounted noise-cancelling systems.

-Darbyshire also predicts an offering of something close to premium economy, but with more comfort and offering the privacy that Forbes List flyers might demand.
-Joan Collins was reported to have paid for the front four seats on Concorde just to achieve privacy in the small cabin, so how can the Joan Collinses of this world enjoy tomorrow’s supersonic travel without having to quadruple their flight costs?
+Tangerine’s Martin Darbyshire also predicts an offering of something close to premium economy, but with more comfort and offering the privacy that Forbes List flyers might demand.
+Joan Collins was reported to have paid for the front four seats on Concorde just to achieve privacy in the small cabin, so how can the fabulous flyers of this world enjoy tomorrow’s supersonic travel without having to quadruple their flight costs?

 Darbyshire suggests staggered seating as an option and that sleeping comfort will be important for overnight flights of six hours – San Francisco to London, say.
 For flights closer to three hours, he thinks that reclining seats, with a gimbal mechanism if there is a vertical climb, would seem appropriate.